Who are the Arabs and What is the Pan-Arab Unity?

 and all the kings of Arabia (Arav), and all the kings of the mingled people (erev) that dwell in the wilderness; (Jer 25:24 JPS)

-And a mixed (erev) multitude went up also with them; and flocks, and herds, even very much cattle.
+And a mixed (erev) multitude went up also with them, and flocks, and herds, even very many cattle.
 (Exo 12:38 JPS)

 Come, and let us sell him to the Ishmaelites, and let not our hand be upon him; for he is our brother, our flesh.
 And his brethren hearkened unto him.
 And there passed by Midianites, merchantmen; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmaelites for twenty shekels of silver.
 And they brought Joseph into Egypt.
 (Gen 37:27-28 JPS)